 |Rolling Resistance Coefficient (Crr) 15 psi / 1.0 Bar||0.0061||0.0066||0.0084|

-I think I have been able to answer a lot of questions with this comparison.
-It's pretty clear that when you really want to get the most out of your mountain bike tires, you will have to convert them to tubeless.
-10 to 15 watts more rolling resistance is a lot!
-If you really don't want to go tubeless, consider the latex inner tubes which will save you 8 to 12 watts for a pair of mountain bike tires when compared to butyl tubes.
+I hope I've been able to answer a lot of questions with this comparison.
+It's pretty clear that when you want to get the most out of your mountain bike tires, you will have to convert them to tubeless.
+Switching your tires from butyl inner tubes to a tubeless set up with sealant will lower rolling resistance by 10 - 15 watts depending on air pressure!
+If you don't want to go tubeless, consider the latex inner tubes which will save you 8 - 12 watts for a pair of mountain bike tires when compared to butyl tubes.

-On the other hand, latex tubes do have the disadvantage of not holding air as well as butyl tubes, so you will have to check your tire pressure every ride.
+Do consider that latex tubes (and tubeless tires that do not seal that well) have the disadvantage of not holding air as long as butyl tubes.
+With latex tubes and tubeless tires, you'll have to check the air pressure every ride.

 - Tubeless tires have the least rolling resistance